Everything You Need To Know About Lip Fillers

 There are two overarching types of lip filler: hyaluronic acid and collagen.
 Within these categories are a number of different subtypes and brands, all with different advantages.

-Hyaluronic acid dermal fillers are synthetic gels made from the sugar naturally found in our skin that gives it its shape and plumpness.
+These types of dermal fillers are a synthetic gel comprising a sugar that our skin contains naturally in its basement membrane.
+This sugar, hyaluronic acid, is what gives the skin its shape and plumpness.
 These fillers have a long safety record.
-They are preferred for use in treatments on the face like lip fillers as they are temporary and get absorbed by your tissues and are completely reversible using an enzyme called hyaluronidase.
+They are really the only appropriate filler for treatments on the face like lip enhancement.
+This is because they are temporary and your tissues break them down and absorb them over time.
+A major benefit is that they are completely reversible using an enzyme called hyaluronidase.
+This is vital if you are not happy with the results or have any problems.

-Juvéderm is the leading brand of hyaluronic acid lip filler that can also be used to increase volume in the cheeks.
+Juvéderm is the leading brand of hyaluronic acid lip filler.
 This filler is a smooth one that ensures an even finish.
 It is one of the oldest and most famous dermal fillers.
 This brand contains several products for lip enhancement.
 There is Ultra smile for basic enhancement and the more advanced Volbella that provides a smoother and more natural feeling result.

-Belotero is another leading brand of hyaluronic acid filler and has two products (Belotero contour and Shape) that are specifically designed for lip enhancement.
-Belotero fillers are formulated to better integrate with the skin’s tissues to provide a smoother result and reduce lumps.
+Belotero is another leading brand of hyaluronic acid filler.
+For lip enhancement, they have specifically designed two products (Belotero contour and Shape).
+Belotero fillers are supposed to better integrate with the skin’s tissues.
+This is to provide a smoother result and reduce lumps.

-Collagen fillers work by improving the skin’s collagen levels and encouraging collagen production, meaning that the results may take longer to become evident compared to hyaluronic fillers.
-The original collagen fillers were permanent and are almost never used now due to risks of allergy and long term problems such as scarring.
+In general, collagen fillers work by improving the skin’s collagen levels and encouraging collagen production, meaning that the results may take longer to become evident compared to hyaluronic fillers.
+The original collagen fillers were permanent.
+They are almost never used now due to risks of allergy and long term problems such as scarring.
 Newer collagen fillers are actually made of synthetic polymers instead of collagen.
 They are designed to stimulate the lips to make more collagen and hence provide plumping and shaping.

-The two main types of collagen fillers are Bellafill which is made from Polymethyl-methacrylate microspheres and Sculptra made from Polylactic acid.
+The two main types of collagen fillers are Bellafill which contains Polymethyl-methacrylate microspheres and Sculptra made from Polylactic acid.
 They are both injectable treatments.
-Although they are temporary and get absorbed eventually by your body, they can not be dissolved sooner.
-They are less commonly used as lip fillers nowadays, thanks to the popularity of hyaluronic acid fillers which are safer and reversible.
+Although they are temporary and absorbable eventually by your body, there is no way to dissolve them sooner.
+That’s why they are not a common choice for lip fillers nowadays.
+This is thanks to the popularity of hyaluronic acid fillers which are safer and reversible.

 To find out more about collagen, please read our guide on collagen supplements.